aseedb/synaptic_tomo_ms/manuscript.md

 off-white= cell outline; pink = active zone; blue = synaptic vesicles; green = mitochondria; light green = cytomatrix; yellow = connectors, red = tethers, scale bar 100nm
 </p>

+## Author contributions

+JR, RS, JBS, and BZ designed the study.
+JR, RS, and AK performed the experiments.
+KG and HS provided access to and assistance at one of the Titan Krios microscopes.
+JR, RS, JBS and BZ analyzed the data.
+VL, UL, and AK contributed to the Pyto analysis.
+JR, RS, JBS, and BZ wrote the manuscript with contribution from all authors.
+JBS and BZ supervised the project.
+## Acknowledgments

+We would like to thank Marek Kaminek for supporting and maintaining the electron microscope in Bern.
+Part of the data was acquired on a machine supported by the [Microscopy Imaging Center (MIC) of the University of Bern](https://www.mic.unibe.ch/).
+This work was funded through the grants mentioned in the author list.

 ## References {.page_break_before}